michaelpatrickpurcell/castle-of-magic/README.md

 ### Basic Characters
 Each basic character belongs to one of the three factions and is from one of the three countries.
 Each character's affiliations are represented on their character card in the form of a coat of arms.

-The escutcheon (shield) in a character's coat of arms indicates the country that they are from.
-The supporters (animals either behind or to either side of the escutcheon) in a character's coat of arms indicate the faction that they belong to.
+The shield in a character's coat of arms indicates the country that they are from.
+The supporters (animals either behind or to either side of the shield) in a character's coat of arms indicate the faction that they belong to.

 Each basic character scores one point for each country that their faction controls at the end of the game.
 They score one additional point if their faction controls the country that they are from.